chmlee/YAMD/README.md

 }
 ```

-REAM is ignores all leading and trailing spaces.
+Recall that REAM ignores all leading and trailing spaces.
+So

 ```markdown
 - key 1:value 1